 We are committed to operating with honesty and integrity.
 Therefore, all team members must ensure that all statements, submissions, and other communications with residents, prospective residents, the government, suppliers, and other third parties are truthful, accurate, and complete.

-We are committed to ethical, honest billing practices and expect you to be vigilant in maintaining these standards at all times.
+We are committed to ethical, honest billing practices and expect you to be vigilant in always maintaining these standards.
 We will not tolerate any false or inaccurate coding or billing.
-Any team member who knowingly submits a false claim, or provides information that may contribute to submitting a false claim such as falsified clinical documentation, to any payer – public or private – is subject to termination.
+Any team member who knowingly submits a false claim or provides information that may contribute to submitting a false claim such as falsified clinical documentation, to any payer – public or private – is subject to termination.
 In addition, legal or criminal action may be taken.

 Prohibited practices include, but are not limited to: